roydellclarke/connectie/README.md

 # connectie
 Breadfruit Head is a hybrid mobile app that answers the question:

-What is going on in the Caribbean Community relating to sport,lifestyle and entertanment ?
+What is going on in the Caribbean Community relating to sports, lifestyle and entertanment ?

 We push this information to iPhone, Mac, Android and web.
 Readers and viewers are pompered and updated with bite size news feed and nuggets of joy.